-In terms of medical marijuana, Louisiana, North Dakota, Arkansas Missouri and Utah opened their respective medical markets in 2019.
+In terms of medical marijuana, Louisiana, North Dakota, Arkansas Missouri, and Utah opened their respective medical markets in 2019.
 “In New Jersey, the Jake Honig Act, the initial plan was fantastic,” he noted.

-Cannabis Market Growing
+The Cannabis Market Is Growing

 In addition, Vermont’s legal cannabis market could go commercial.
-It seems so strange that in Vermont you can grow cannabis and consume it, but not sell it legally.
+It seems so strange that in Vermont, you can grow cannabis and consume it, but not sell it legally.
 I can’t imagine the underground market and the grayness there.
-Washington, DC has a similar situation where Republicans in Congress able to hold up the city’s cannabis law so there are a lot of businesses operating in a gray area.
+Washington, DC has a similar situation where Republicans in Congress are able to hold up the city’s cannabis law so there are a lot of businesses operating in a gray area.

-In terms of progress on the state level, Alabama, Louisiana, Kentucky, Nebraska, South Carolina, and Missouri might pass medical marijuana programs next year.
+In terms of progress on the state level, MJ BizCon said Alabama, Louisiana, Kentucky, Nebraska, South Carolina, and Missouri might pass medical marijuana programs next year.
 This would make it easier than ever before to secure a Missouri medical marijuana card online.
 And Iowa, Georgia, and Virginia could expand their respective programs in 2020.

-Virginia just elected a full Democratic government for the first time since 1993 in November so a great deal is expected to occur there.
-Many advocacy groups like the Marijuana Policy Project have fought hard there Walsh said.
+Virginia just elected a full Democratic government for the first time since 1993 in November.
+So a great deal is expected to occur there.
+Many advocacy groups like the Marijuana Policy Project have fought hard there, Walsh said.